CaptainCrowbar/unicorn-lib/unicorn/options.md

 The `has()` function simply indicates whether an option was present on the command line.

-All of these will throw `SpecError` if the `name` string does not match one of the registered options.
+All of these will throw `spec_error` if the `name` string does not match one of the registered options.